europeana/fulltext-api/README.md

 # Fulltext API
 ### Europeana Newspapers Fulltext API

-This initial (v.0.1-SNAPSHOT) version implements the functionality described in §3.3 & 3.4
-of the IIIF API Specification.
+This Fulltext API implements the functionality described in §3.3 & 3.4 of the IIIF API Specification.

+Version history:

+v.0.2.1-SNAPSHOT
+Added functionality to read, parse, process and save batch xml files contained within ZIP archives

 v.0.2-SNAPSHOT
 Added functionality to read, parse, process and save batch xml files

 v.0.1.1-SNAPSHOT
 Added functionality to read fulltext.properties / fulltext.user.properties

 v.0.1-SNAPSHOT
 This version offers the bare functionality only: there is no checking of credentials or mime-type.